Corporate Vehicle Accidents

-Hart & David provides the legal experience and knowledge necessary to represent those who have been injured in an accident involving a corporate vehicle.
+Hart David Carson provides the legal experience and knowledge necessary to represent those who have been injured in an accident involving a corporate vehicle.
 We know the laws and theories surrounding liability, and we can assist you in obtaining the compensation you deserve.Who is Responsible?

 If you have been involved in an accident while driving a corporate vehicle and the other driver was at fault, it’s fairly straightforward that the other driver—or rather, their insurance company—is responsible for paying damages.
 Securing this compensation naturally requires that you take down important information, including the other driver’s license number, their contact information, and insurance information.
 Filing a police report is also important here.

 If the driver of a corporate vehicle is at fault for an accident, determining where the liability falls becomes a little more difficult.
 Generally, the employer is responsible, but there are some situations in which this may not be the case.

 Determining whether the employer or the employee is responsible is a matter decided through analysis of evidence and the circumstances of the accident.
 Our attorneys provide the knowledge needed to determine the responsible party in a corporate vehicle accident.Employer and Employee Liability

 Under respondeat superior laws, the employer is responsible for paying damages due to injury and loss of property if the employee is acting within the scope of their employment.
 In other words, if the employee is driving as part of performing their job, the employer, not the employee, is liable.
 This is also referred to as vicarious liability, and it applies even if the employer has not been negligent in any way.